 Usury Laws: These are local and state laws that protect consumers with limits on APR.

 Wage Garnishment: If you have debt that must be repaid, many courts will mandate an amount pulled directly from your paycheck and sent to the lender.
-Wage garnishment is often a solution for those who default on payday loans.
+Wage garnishment is often a recovery solution used by lenders for those who default on payday loans.

 With the Cash Factory USA definitions, you now understand all the technical terminology we use when we discuss loan terms and financial goals.
 Reach out to us today to learn more about our services and discuss your options.